 - EnableDisableCIU: Enables or disables wireless (contactless) communication with the card.
-This command shall not be used in FIPS mode to maintain PIV compliance.
-This command will fail with "Access Denied" if using a contactless interface. - GetResponse: This function returns results from completion of previously executed GetData or FPGetPublicTemplate commands. - LoadEXF: Attempts to validate the active file as an EXF.
+The iKey USB token does not provide a contactless interface. - GetResponse: This function returns results from completion of previously executed GetData or FPGetPublicTemplate commands. - LoadEXF: Attempts to validate the active file as an EXF.
 If the digital signature of the file data is valid, the EXF becomes an active EXF, enabling its contents for execution.
 Once an EXF file has been verified, it can be activated and deactivated in the future without performing the validation step.
 Once an EXF is activated, it remains active after a power/reset cycle.

 Service Role

 ChangeConfiguration SO

 ChangeReferenceData SO, USER

 CreateFile SO, USER

 CreatePIVDF APP ADMIN

 Crypt SO, USER

 DeleteFile SO, USER

 DH/DSAGenerateKey SO, USER

 DHKeyAgreement SO, USER

 DSASign SO, USER

 DSAVerify SO, USER

 EnableDisableCIU SO

 EndSession ALL

 FileInfo ALL

 Format SO

 FPEnrollTemplate SO, USER

 FPGetPublicTemplate SO, USER

 GeneralAuthenticate APP ADMIN, USER, SO

 GenerateAsymmetricKeyPair SO, USER

 GenerateDESAESKey SO, USER

 GenerateRandomNumber ALL

 GenerateSessionKey ALL

 GetData USER

 GetResponse USER

 GetStatus ALL

 LoadEXF SO

 PackFileSpace ALL

 PutData APP ADMIN

 ReadBinary SO, USER

 Recycle SO

 ResetRetryCounter USER UNBLOCK

 ResizeFile SO, USER

 RSADecrypt SO, USER

 RSAEncrypt SO, USER

 RSAGenerateKey SO, USER

 RSASign SO, USER

 RSAVerify SO, USER

-SelectFile ALL

-SHA1 SO, USER